 | Let me keep my tiefing Prime Minister over the devil in Bush clothing any day....|

 uhmmm you did read the rest of my post didn't you?
 That was all that jumped out at you?
 I guess we do deserve to be Third World.
 Damned if I do and damned if I don't eh?

-We break from Why Is Trinidad Considered A Third World Country? to share wisdom from one historian to you:
+We interrupt Why Is Trinidad Considered A Third World Country? to share infobreak from past times:

 Today is: 6th July (GMT), in history on the 6th of July, 1884 AD the following birth happened:

 Willem Dudok: Dutch architect (town hall Hilversum / Beehive Rotterdam)